 6.22.4 ΔTIB and ΔRIB values

 Concerning CA of a mid-band and a low-band, default values of ∆TIB=0.3dB and ∆RIB=0dB were agreed as a framework but conventionally for CA including B11 and B21, ∆TIB=0.4dB has been proposed/accepted for mid-band to accommodate “extended Low-High” diplexer.
 In addition, a harmonic trap filter (HTF) is assumed in Band 28 path that introduces additional relaxation of 0.3dB for Tx and 0.2dB for Rx.
-Note that when HTF is not used, these values in Band 28 should not be added.

 For two simultaneous DL and only one UL, the TIB,c and RIB values are given in the tables below.